By Gen Cohen

 - Build a moat.
 Using a roll of aluminum foil to hold the water in, let your kids go crazy designing a moat with the foil all around the outside perimeter of your house.

 - Tarp 'n' slide.
 Slip 'N Slides can be expensive (and get ripped by the end of Summer anyway).
-Purchase a big tarp and pair it with a hose to give your children the gifts of slipping and sliding.
+To enjoy fun summer activities like this one, purchase a big tarp and pair it with a hose to give your children the gifts of slipping and sliding.

 - Colored tape racetrack.
 Using colored tape on any floor, create a racetrack for your kids' cars (older kids can design the track themselves!).